Canadian Citizenship Revocation

 Canada Citizenship Immigration Application and Refusal Revocation

-Naturalised Canadian citizens can lose their Canadian citizenship if they obtained it by false representation or fraud or knowingly concealing material circumstances in the citizenship application process or in the process of obtaining permanent residence.
-Those suspected of having obtained their citizenship in a fraudulent manner will be given due process before their citizenship is revoked.
-This would mean, at a minimum, notice of the allegations and disclosure of the evidence against them, and an opportunity to respond in writing before a final decision is made.
-The process will be initiated by the Minister of Citizenship and Immigration, but the citizenship has the option of having the final decision made by either the Minister or the Federal Court.
+What is Citizenship Revocation?Under subsection 10(1) of the Citizenship Act, naturalised Canadian citizens can lose their Canadian citizenship if they obtained it by false representation, fraud or by knowingly concealing material circumstances in the citizenship application process or in the process of obtaining permanent residence.
+If you are suspected of having obtained your citizenship in a fraudulent manner, you are entitled to due process before your citizenship is revoked.
+This means, at a minimum, you will receive a notice of the allegations and disclosure of the evidence against you, and an opportunity to respond in writing before a final decision is made.
+The process will be initiated by the Minister of Immigration, Refugees, and Citizenship, but you (the citizen) have the option of having the final decision made by either the Minister or by the Federal Court.

 How Citizenship Revocation Begins

-Before initiating revocation proceedings the citizenship authorities will typically send a “Request for Information Letter” detailing the allegations against the citizen in a concise form and providing them with 30 days to respond.
+Before initiating revocation proceedings, the authorities will usually send a “Request for Information Letter” detailing the allegations against the citizen.
+The citizen will then have an opportunity to provide a written response.
 Based on the response, the citizenship authorities will decide whether to begin the formal process of revoking citizenship.

-If a decision is made to commence citizenship revocation proceedings, the IRCC will issue a formal “Notification Letter Concerning Your Canadian Citizenship.”
+If a decision is made to commence citizenship revocation proceedings, IRCC will issue a formal “Notification Letter Concerning Your Canadian Citizenship.”
+This notification letter is required under subsection 10(3) of the Citizenship Act, which states that the Minister must provide written notice to a person whose citizenship or renunciation of citizenship may be revoked.
 This letter typically provides 60 days to provide written submissions and documentary evidence to be considered before a final decision is made.
-The submissions can describe your personal circumstances, including, but not limited to:
+This letter formally initiates the revocation process, and invites the citizen to respond to the allegations against them and to provide any information related to their personal circumstances that would warrant not taking away their citizenship.

 - Length of time spent in Canada before and after acquiring citizenship;